Naresh Trehan: Education and career

 In 1963 Dr. Trehan got admission in King George's Medical College in Lucknow.
 In November 1969 he moved to USA and became a first-year resident at the Thomas Jefferson University Hospital in Philadelphia.

 Trehan was the founder, director and chief cardiovascular surgeon of Escorts Heart Institute and Research Center (EHIRC), which opened on Okhla Road, Delhi in 1988.
 Presently, Trehan is the Founder Chairman of Medanta - The Medicity one of the largest multi-specialty hospital at Gurgaon, Haryana established in 2009.
 Trehan has been president of the International Society for Minimally Invasive Cardiac Surgery.

 As chairman of Global Health Private Ltd., Trehan has overseen the building of an integrated health care facility in Gurgaon, India, currently referred to as Medanta - The Medicity.
 Medicity is spread across 43 acre of land.
 Collaborating with Siemens and other financial partners, Medicity combines modern medicine with traditional medicine and holistic therapies.

 Biography

-His mother was a gynaecologist and father was an ENT specialist, both of them practised in Lyallpur until the partition of India his family belonged to Sri Hargobindapur, Batala.
-He was born left-handed but due to stigma, his Hindi tutor broke his left hand to force Trehan to write with the right hand.
+His mother was a gynaecologist and his father was an ENT specialist.
+Both of them practised in Lyallpur until the partition of India his family belonged to Sri Hargobindapur, Batala.
+He was born left-handed, but due to stigma his Hindi tutor broke his left hand to force Trehan to write with the right hand.
 In September 1969 he married and moved to USA in November.
 They have two daughters Shyel and Shonan.
-Shyel is a lawyer married to Pankaj Sahni, who's the CEO of Medanta.
+Shyel is a lawyer married to Pankaj Sahni, who is the CEO of Medanta.
 His wife, Madhu Trehan, is a journalist and writer.